MANOJKUMAR-CM/DA6401_Assignment1/README.md

 The rest of the codes accepts the number of hidden layers and number of neurons in hidden layers as arguments / parameters.

+### Question 3 - Question 6
+#### Back Propagation and Optimizers
+  The backpropagation algorithm has been implemented entirely from scratch, with all operations performed using NumPy for efficient numerical computations.

+  The Optimizers have been implemented in `optimizers.py`.
+New Optimizers can be added as a function to this file.